-In the context of its recovery from the global pandemic, noise exposure from Dublin Airport is expected to increase up to 2025.
+In context of its recovery from the global pandemic, noise exposure from Dublin Airport is expected to increase up to 2025.
 Whilst the resultant health effects are expected to be lower than those which occurred prior to the pandemic and in the years 2018 and 2019, these effects should then reduce over the medium to long-term, to improve the noise situation at Dublin Airport whilst allowing for sustainable growth.
-ANCA therefore expects the following outcomes to be achieved through this NAO.
+ANCA therefore expects the following outcomes to be achieved through this NAO as set against the measures described in Part 3.

-The number of people highly sleep disturbed and highly annoyed shall reduce so that:
+The number of people highly sleep disturbed and highly annoyed shall reduce so that compared to conditions in 2019: